Mshar012/Kiwi-Music-Database/README.md

 3. Analysis.sql

 This file contains a collection of SQL queries used to analyze data within the Kiwi Music Database.
 The queries provide insights into user activity, playlists, producers, songs, events, and ticket prices.

+### Technologies Used

+MySQL
+MongoDB (NoSQL)